syyunn/DeepWTO/README.md

 - [ ] Change README in a way those who don't know WTO Rulings can understand.
 - [ ] Determine whether to use conditional classification with Panel/AppellateBody
+- [ ] Find BERT for classification model
 #### Labelling On Progress
 - [ ] 2
 - [ ] 7